gmgu/study-triton/7_pybind/README.md

-    inline object(const object &o)  // copy constructor. always increases the reference count inline object(object &&other) noexcept  // move constructor. steals the object from other and preserves its reference count infline ~object()  // destructor. automatically calls handle::dec_ref() infline handle release()  // resets the internal pointer to nullptr without decreasing the object\'s reference count. the function returns a raw handle to the original Pytho object.
+    inline object(const object &o)  // copy constructor. always increases the reference count inline object(object &&other) noexcept  // move constructor. steals the object from other and preserves its reference count infline ~object()  // destructor. automatically calls handle::dec_ref() infline handle release()  // resets the internal pointer to nullptr without decreasing the reference count of the object. the function returns a raw handle to the original Pytho object.

 class handle: public detail::object_api<handle>
 // holds a reference to a Python object (no reference counting)